-On January 14, 2011, we entered into an employment agreement with Mr. Lovette (the "Lovette Employment Agreement").
+On January 14, 2011, we entered into an employment agreement with Mr. Lovette (the "Lovette Employment Agreement"), which expired in accordance with its terms on January 14, 2014.
 Mr. Lovette brings more than 30 years of industry leadership experience to the Company.
-In order to attract someone with Mr. Lovette's significant industry-specific experience, the

-Compensation Committee decided that it was necessary to offer an employment agreement to Mr. Lovette as an inducement for him to join the Company.
+In order to attract someone with Mr. Lovette's significant industry-specific experience, the Compensation Committee decided that it was necessary to offer an employment agreement to Mr. Lovette as an inducement for him to join the Company.
 The terms of the Lovette Employment Agreement were negotiated directly between certain members of the Board and Mr. Lovette and were approved by the Compensation Committee.
 The terms were in part influenced by the terms of his compensation at his previous employer.
 The Compensation Committee structured the Lovette Employment Agreement so that a significant amount of Mr. Lovette's annual compensation would be tied to both the performance of the Company and his individual performance, and therefore, would be "at risk."
-In addition, the Compensation Committee granted Mr. Lovette time-vesting restricted stock immediately upon joining the Company and RSUs based on the achievement of performance conditions to better align his incentives with the long-term interests of our stockholders.
-Consistent with the Company's compensation policy, the Lovette Employment Agreement does not provide for any change-incontrol or retirement arrangements.
-The Lovette Employment Agreement will expire on January 14, 2014, unless otherwise terminated pursuant to its terms.
+In addition, the Compensation Committee structured stock immediately upon joining the Company and RSUs based on the achievement of performance conditions to better align his incentives with the long-term interests of our stockholders.
+As a result, for 2013, approximately 74% of his total target compensation was "at risk."
+Consistent with the Company's compensation policy, the Lovette Employment Agreement does not provide for any change-in-control or retirement arrangements.